p-ai-org/p-recommender/README.md

 # p-recommender
 A course recommendation system for the Claremont Colleges.
+Led by Saatvik Kher.